mpFormula/Py/README.md

 ### Quick start with Microsoft Excel (Windows)
-To use the mpFormulaPy functions from within Excel, you need to install the mpFormulaPy add-in for Excel.
+To use the mpFormulaPy functions from within Excel, you need to install the mpFormulaPy add-in for Excel: Within Excel open the Add-Ins dialogue.
+Click on Browse, and navigate to the mpFormulaPy directory.
+Within this directory, open the mpNum directory, and select `mpFormula32.xll` or  `mpFormula64.xll`, matching your version of Excel (32 bit or 64 bit).

 ### Quick start with LibreOffice Calc (Windows, Mac OSX, GNU/Linux)
-To use the mpFormulaPy functions from within LibreOffice Calc, you need to install the mpFormulaPy add-in for LibreOffice.
+To use the mpFormulaPy functions from within LibreOffice Calc, you need to install the mpFormulaPy add-in for LibreOffice (see the manual, appendix B, for details).

+### Additional Information
+The site ["Numerical Explorations"](https://duhadler.wordpress.com/) contains background information related to Python and Verified Computing in general, and mpFormulaPy in particular.

 ### License